C1AFFA/ColorizerGAN/README.md

 - [encoder-decoder model](https://github.com/baldassarreFe/deep-koalarization) with a fusion layer starting from [this Keras implementation](https://github.com/emilwallner/Coloring-greyscale-images/tree/master/Full-version).
 The fusion layer is built extracting high-level features from  [Inception-ResNet-v2](https://arxiv.org/abs/1602.07261) pre-trained on ImageNet dataset.
 Instead of using Inception-ResNET-v2 we tested the [Emil Wallner](https://github.com/emilwallner) implementation with [MobileNet](https://arxiv.org/abs/1704.04861) wich is lighter on Emil advice (thanks, Emil!).
 The strenght of this implementation is that we can do transfer learning with few samples, because the fusion layer is pre-trained

-- Finally we implemented a model wich combines the previous ones: we used the encoder-decoder model with the fusion layer as generator and the pix2pix discriminator.
+- Finally we implemented our own model wich combines the previous ones: we used the encoder-decoder model with the fusion layer as generator and the pix2pix discriminator.
+We wanted to use the MobileNet knowledge trained on ImageNet to colorize greyscaled photos and make them better throught the Pix2pix's LSGAN discriminator wich take in input the real and the fake photos, combines them and
 We conducted on this model different type of preliminary trainings.

 We tested the trained models on 50 images taken from the place365 dataset not used during the traininig phase, evaluating the results with the simple turing test.
 The preliminary results shows that the models are able to recognize and to colorize skies and vegetation.
 With a longer training we should appreciate improvements.
-In the images below, starting from left, we can see:
-(...,...,...,....,...,....,Ground Thruth)

 ### Some results with different training and model conditions
+In the images below, we can see the different preliminary experiments on the architectures above with different training parameters: starting from left : ...,...,...,....,...,....,Ground Thruth

 ![alt text](https://github.com/C1AFFA/ColorizerGAN/blob/master/RESULTS/TEST-0-7.jpg "Preliminary testing results 1")
 ![alt text](https://github.com/C1AFFA/ColorizerGAN/blob/master/RESULTS/TEST-42-49.jpg "Preliminary testing results 2")